fbpx

 Aluminum Bronze

 This has an aluminum content range of 6% – 12%, an iron content of 6% (max), and a nickel content of 6% (max).
-These combined additives provide increased strength, combined with excellent resistance to corrosion and wear.
+These combined additives provide increased strength and excellent resistance to corrosion and wear.
 This material is commonly used to manufacture marine hardware, sleeve bearings and pumps or valves that handle corrosive fluids.

 Silicon Bronze